wafflesatdawn/professional/content/posts/tensor-refresher/index.md

 ### Going beyond 3d

-Higher dimensionality is difficult to visualize and often invites people to start drawing volumes and hypercubes.
-It's simply a consequence of 'dimension' in common usage as well as a sign of how far the cartesian system has permeated.
+Higher dimensionality is difficult to visualize and often invites people to start drawing volumes and hypercubes--a consequence of 'dimension' in common usage as well as a sign of how far the cartesian system has permeated.
 How do you think beyond 3D?
 We can go 'back to 2D', in a sense.
 Forget about trying to imagine the data in shapes, connecting lines between them, and instead consider tensor dimensionaliy simply as arrays of arrays (or lists of lists).

 Observe how the output grows when we create tensors of increasing size: